CostaLab/PILOT/docs/source/Combination_Kidney_IgAN.md

 Welcome to the PILOT Package Tutorial for pathomics Data!

-You can find them [here](https://github.com/CostaLab/PILOT/tree/main/Tutorial/Datasets).
+You can find the pathomics data [here](https://github.com/CostaLab/PILOT/tree/main/Tutorial/Datasets).

 </div>